 There are two ways you can make this application:

 Standard Service - £75.20, 8-10 weeks of processing time + up to 7 working days for BRP delivery

 Super priority Service - £875.20, 1 day processing time (from the date of appointment) + up to 7 working days for BRP delivery

 Please do not make travel plans, especially if you can't be flexible with the travel dates until you have received your new BRP card to avoid having to cancel your trip.

-- Once you have submitted your BRP(RC) application and done your Biometrics at the centre, please use the Independent Application Notification Form to let us know details of your application.
+- If you have requested a copy of your passport/BRP when completing the 'Lost BRP Notification Form', once you have submitted your BRP(RC) application and done your Biometrics at the centre, please use the Independent Application Notification Form to let us know details of your application.
 We will help you monitor the progress of your application and the issuing of your new BRP.

 Frequently asked questions

 Please click on the relevant section below to expand the guidance.

 You cannot travel while waiting for your new BRP, as you will not be allowed to enter the UK without a BRP.
 If you need further guidance and need to travel urgently, please contact us for further information.

 Although it is possible for you to leave the UK without a BRP card, you will not be able to return to the UK without it.